tinnguyen1372/DIP_Project/README.md

 ## How to install
 - Clone this repository.
 - Preparation on EV3:
-    - Create a new project on EV3 and then migrate the directory named "wecuber" into the EV3.
+    - Create a new project on EV3 and then migrate the directory named "wecuber" into the EV3 (either via SSH or VS Code).
-    - Make sure the sensors have been connected correctly.
+    - Make sure the sensors and motors have been connected correctly.
-    - Prepare the addition for flipper 2x2.
+    - Prepare the additional parts for flipper 2x2.
     - Spawn a Bluetooth connection to PC.
 - Preparation on PC:
     - Install all the dependencies: